 The Indonesian archipelago is highly prone to volcanic eruptions, earthquakes, tsunamis, floods and landslides.
-High exposure to natural hazards, coupled with rapid urbanisation and low coping capacity, leaves populations vulnerable to disasters and leads to large numbers of new displacements every year.
-Violence and conflict in the Papua region also continue to displace people and tens of thousands of IDPs live in protracted displacement as a result of insurgencies between 1998 and 2004 and religious conflict between 2007 and 2014.
+Rapid urbanisation is also contributing to increasing population exposure and vulnerability to disasters, that trigger a large number of new displacements every year.
+Violence and conflict in Papua region also continue to displace people and tens of thousands of IDPs live in protracted displacement as a result of conflict since 1998.

 Average expected number of displacements per year – for sudden-onset hazards:

-Indonesia is made up of more than 17,000 islands, all prone to disasters brought on by natural hazards.
-Rapid population growth and urbanization have concentrated millions of people in highly exposed areas, and the country is also highly vulnerable because of low economic development in some areas, which in turn contributes to a low coping capacity.
+Indonesia is made up of more than 17,000 islands, all prone to disasters.
+Rapid population growth and urbanization have concentrated millions of people in highly exposed areas, and some communities are more vulnerable to disaster impacts as they have lower coping capacities.
 These factors combine to give Indonesia some of the highest levels of displacement associated with disasters worldwide.
-Most is linked to evacuations, in which people take refuge in government-run shelters and centres.
+Despite these challenges, the country has good disaster risk management, and most displacement takes place in the form of pre-emptive evacuation of populations at risk that take refuge in government-run shelters and centres.

-IDMC’s prospective disaster displacement risk model ranks Indonesia eighth in the world for average annual displacement risk.
+IDMC's prospective disaster displacement risk model ranks Indonesia eighth in the world for average annual displacement risk.
 An average of 378,000 people are at risk of being displaced by sudden-onset disasters at any given year in the future.
-In comparison, our historical data shows that 512,000 people were displaced by sudden-onset hazards each year between 2008 and 2018.
-Particularly large events included floods and landslides during the 2016 rainy season that triggered 949,000 new displacements, a volcanic eruption in Bali in 2017 that led to more than 150,000, and earthquakes in July and September 2018, which led to 693,000 displacements in total.
+In comparison, our historical data shows that 508,000 people were displaced by sudden-onset hazards each year between 2008 and 2020.
+Particularly large events included flooding in and around Jakarta in January, which led to almost 56 percent of new displacements due to disasters.